-That the Company hereby appoints Shri...... of the Company as its 'Attorney' so long as he is in the services of the Company and notwithstanding any change in his designation to do severally the following acts, deeds or things in the name on behalf of, and at the expenses of the Company:
+That the Company hereby appoints Shri..... of the Company as its 'Attorney' so long as he is in the services of the Company and notwithstanding any change in his designation to do severally the following acts, deeds or things in the name on behalf of, and at the expenses of the Company:

 - 1. To negotiate with any Leasing Company for leasing arrangements for taking plant and machinery on lease basis for installation at the Works of the Company; - 2.
 To finalise, settle, execute and sign, and where necessary seal Lease Arrangements, other deeds and papers in connection therewith; - 3.
-And generally to do all acts, deeds and things, as may be necessary for the above purpose;

-4. And the Company hereby agrees that all acts, deeds or things lawfully done by the said Attorney under the authority of this Power of Attorney hereby given shall be contrued as acts, deeds and things done by the Company and the Company undertakes to lawfully do or cause to be done by virtue of the powers hereby given.
+And generally to do all acts, deeds and things, as may be necessary for the above purpose; - 4.
+And the Company hereby agrees that all acts, deeds or things lawfully done by the said Attorney under the authority of this Power of Attorney hereby given shall be contrued as acts, deeds and things done by the Company and the Company undertakes to lawfully do or cause to be done by virtue of the powers hereby given.

-IN WITNESS WHEREOF this Power of Attorney has been signed and sealed by Shri, director, authorised in this behalf vide Board Resolution No
+IN WITNESS WHEREOF this Power of Attorney has been signed and sealed by Shri....., director, authorised in this behalf vide Board Resolution No...... dated..... on this...... on this......... day of 2017, in respect of:

-WITNESSES:

-1. DIRECTOR

-2.

-ANNEXURE V

-SPECIAL POWER-OF-ATTORNEY FILED WITH THE REGISTRAR AT THE TIME OF INCORPORATION OF A COMPANY

-Shri, Secretary,

-Station:

-Date: Directors

-Accepted.

-S/o

-Secretary